jollen/hybrid-app-launchergap/README.md

+A hybrid app (WebView and HTML5) biolerplate to build Android launcher app.

 # LauncherGap

 Launcher Gap is a free and open source framework to help front-end developers easily creating Android Launcher apps.
 This project can help you to build Android Launcher with JavaScript and CSS.